lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Change LaTeX's footer/header everywhere (1863928230)

+Add a button in header/footer modification page, which makes it change everywhere.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».